 The AOP development programme addresses the needs of:

-The OECD coordinates its activities with the WHO/IPCS work on Mode of Action, as the AOP concept and the Mode of Action are closely related.
+The OECD co-ordinates its activities with the WHO/IPCS work on Mode of Action, as the AOP concept and the Mode of Action are closely related.

 |Guidance, template, format available

-Series on Testing and Assessment
+(Series No. 184, Series on Testing and Assessment)

-Series on Testing and Assessment
+(Series No. 168, Series on Testing and Assessment)

+Project proposals are reviewed twice a year and included in the workplan if justified.
 A list of projects already in the workplan is available here.